smadi0x86/Java0x01/Learn/README.md

 ```
 ## License

-- This project is licensed under the MIT License - see the LICENSE.md file for details
+- **This project is licensed under the MIT License - see the LICENSE.md file for details.**

 ## Contributing